 Figure 1.
 Installations may require a unique approach that utilizes hybrid AV distribution.
-In this example, the AVXT switch is connected directly to an AVP receiver driving the projector, providing connectivity for both local and remote sources.
+In this example, the BlueRiver-based matrix switch extension port is connected directly to an SDVoE projector via 10G, providing connectivity for both local and remote sources.

-In this diagram, the hybrid-based AV system has been upgraded to take full advantage of SDVoE, allowing all AV switching and extension to be controlled via software.
-Since an AVP Transceiver device was previously used for remote sources (connected to the AVXT switch via its HDMI output), the HDMI input is now used to provide network connectivity of the local source.
-Using the existing AVP receiver, the projector now connected directly to the SDVoE network, allowing display of both local and remote sources switched via the 10G network, without limitation.
-With an AVP2000-enabled receiver driving the projector, installers can upgrade user software tools to allow multiview modes, such as quad slit or picture in picture (PIP), where the projector can show both local and multiple remote sources simultaneously.
+Since an SDVoE wall plate transceiver was used in the huddle room, the HDMI input can now be used to allow the local source to be connected into the SDVoE network, and the SDVoE projector is simply connected directly to the Ethernet switch, as shown in the diagram below.
+With an AVP2000-based SDVoE projector, installers can upgrade user software tools to allow multiview modes, such as quad split or picture in picture (PIP), where the projector can show both local and multiple remote sources simultaneously.
 This approach clearly shows the cost and flexibility benefits of an all IP-based AV system, since less hardware is required in the huddle room and advanced display modes enabled without the need to purchase dedicated multiview processors.